tallSE/migrate-redmine-to-gitlab/README.md

 Migrate code projects from Redmine to Gitlab, keeping issues/milestones/metadata

+*Note: The project was init by  [oasiswork](oasiswork/redmine-gitlab-migrator).
-*Note: although certainly not bugfree, this tool has been used at @oasiswork to migrate 30+ projects with 1000+ issues, and some attention is paid to keeping data.
-Was also used by @ultreia.io to migrate some pretty big projects.*
+       Was then used by @ultreia.io to migrate some pretty big projects.*

+Enjoy.

 Does
 ----